-In our series "Where To Buy Art" we'll take a closer look at some of the most common (and not so common) places where art can be found, as well as the pros and cons of each.
-Today we begin with the most familiar of them all, the art gallery.
+In this series "Where To Buy Art" we'll take a closer look at some of the most common (and not so common) places where art can be found, as well as the pros and cons of each.
+Today, we begin with the most familiar of them all: the art gallery.

 The Truth About Art Galleries

 The art gallery is the first place most people think of going when considering an art purchase.
 Why?
 Because if it's in the gallery it must be good, right?
 Not entirely.
 An art gallery is a business like any other and they come in a variety of shapes and sizes.
 Galleries usually specializing in a certain area, whether it be art by price, style or quality.
 Although their primary function is to exhibit and sell art, it doesn't necessarily mean that by purchasing from a gallery you are getting the best work out there.
 Galleries have massive overhead (rent, staff, exhibition parties, art fair, PR, fees and many other operation costs) which means they need to make money to keep the doors open and the lights on.
 And, like most businesses, their main interests are in representing what sells.
 This can be a double edged sword because, as you may have already guessed, what sells isn't always necessarily the best.
 Now that's not to say that there aren't artworks of high quality, value and cultural significance at art galleries, quite the contrary.
 There are a lot of galleries which represent incredible art and artists and do quite well for themselves.
 We just want you to consider this reality so that you can make an educated decision when deciding where to making your art acquisitions.
 In any case, its always best to do your research so that you can approach each new purchase from a place of knowing and power.